 We contract with individual physicians, medical groups, and hospitals to provide the benefits in this brochure.
-These Plan providers accept a negotiated payment from us, and you will only be responsible for your copayments or coinsurance.
+These Plan providers accept a negotiated payment from us, and you will only be responsible for your cost-sharing (copayments, coinsurance, deductibles, and non-covered services and supplies).
 Our Fee Schedule is based on the Resource Base Relative Value Scale (RBRVS).
 The RBRVS method was designed by physicians to fairly compensate themselves based on: